-As one of the United World Colleges, UWC Atlantic College is committed to the ideal of making education a force for peace and a sustainable future.
-The college is a happy, friendly community of young people and adults, who show a great deal of care for, and respect of, each other.
+UWC Atlantic is a happy, friendly community of young people and adults, who show a great deal of care for, and respect of, each other.

-We have approximately 160 16-19 years olds studying for the International Baccalaureate Diploma.
-Students participate in a range of co-curricular activities that reflect our mission.
+We have approximately 360 16-19 years olds studying for the International Baccalaureate Diploma Programme.

 Your room (dorm) will contain a bed, lockable storage and a wardrobe, and is where you can create your personal space to relax.
 A typical student house has 12 dorms and each dorm is usually shared with 3 other students from various countries.
 Each house has a communal area, a study room (quiet area) with computer access and a small kitchen area.